 Brain tumors that begin in the brain

-Cancer that begins elsewhere and spreads to the brain
+Cancer that spreads to the brain

 In adults, secondary brain tumors are far more common than are primary brain tumors.

-In most people with primary brain tumors, the cause of the tumor is not clear.
-But doctors have identified some factors that may increase your risk of a brain tumor.
+In most people with primary brain tumors, the cause isn't clear.
+But doctors have identified some factors that may raise the risk.

 Risk factors include:

 - Age.
 Brain tumors can happen at any age, but they happen most often in older adults.
 Some brain tumors mostly affect adults.
 Some brain tumors happen most often in children.